 A geocentric coordinate system is a 3-dimensional coordinate system with its origin at or near the center of the earth and with 3 orthogonal axes.
 The Z-axis is in or parallel to the earth's axis of rotation (or to the axis around which the rotational axis precesses).
 The X-axis is in or parallel to the plane of the equator and passes through its intersection with the Greenwich meridian, and the Y-axis is in the plane of the equator forming a right-handed coordinate system with the X and Z axes.

-Geocentric coordinate systems are not frequently used for describing locations, but they are often utilized as an intermediate step when transforming between geographic coordinate systems.
-(Coordinate system transformations are described in section 2.6 below).
+Geocentric coordinate systems are not frequently used for describing locations, but they are often utilized as an intermediate step when transforming between geographic coordinate reference systems.
+(Coordinate transformations are described in section 2.6 below).

-In the GeoTIFF standard, a geocentric coordinate system can be identified, either
+In the GeoTIFF standard, a geocentric coordinate reference system can be identified, either

 through the geographic code (which in turn implies a datum),